 - The video game series Space Empires does this with 'warp points' at the outer edge of the solar systems, black holes, and nebulae.
 While naturally occurring, and depending on the game settings there can naturally be a path from any point A to any point B, late game technology allows these points to be created and destroyed, potentially radically altering the galaxy's effective topography.

-- The Scrin of Command & Conquer make extensive use of portal technology, though they have to land their forces in an area first and set up the portals once they arrive.
+- The Scrin of Command & Conquer: Tiberian Series make extensive use of portal technology, though they have to land their forces in an area first and set up the portals once they arrive.

-The Red Alert series also has the Chronosphere, which acts as a quirky kind of teleporter.
+The Command & Conquer: Red Alert Series also has the Chronosphere, which acts as a quirky kind of teleporter.

 - The star systems in the universe of the Wing Commander games are set up like this, although it is mostly only evident for gameplay purposes in Privateer and Privateer 2: The Darkening, because the main series has you flying only a few missions, in the entire game series, where one jumps to another system in their fighter.